Chris Hill (photographer): Career

-But it is in his landscape photography that Hill has really made a name for himself, regularly shooting assignments for the National Trust and the Northern Ireland Tourist Board.
+Hill became known as a highly accomplished landscape photographer, regularly shooting assignments for the National Trust and the Northern Ireland Tourist Board.

-Over the years has shot many beautiful photographs of Ireland, with which he started one of Ireland's leading photographic libraries: Scenic Ireland.
+Over the years, Hill has shot many Irish landscapes, with which he started one of Ireland's leading photographic libraries: Scenic Ireland.

 The library, the largest independent photographic library in Ireland, now contains over 13,000 images of Irish landscapes and cityscapes.

 In December, 2008 with designer Colin McCadden he launched the first in his book series entitled "Scenic Ireland," covering the province of Ulster.